 From our inception and prior to November 2021, we did not generate any revenue from product sales or otherwise and have incurred significant operating losses and negative cash flows from our operations.
 Beginning in the year ended December 31, 2021 and continuing in the year ended December 31, 2022, we generated revenue through the sale of teleradiology services and the sale of AI solutions following the completion of the merger with Nanox AI, and the acquisitions of USARAD in November 2021.
-We have not generated any revenue to date from sales of imaging services from the Nanox System.
+Beginning in the year ended December 31, 2023 we generated revenue through the sale of Nanox.CONNECT and scan services.
+As of December 31, 2023, we have not generated any revenue from sales of imaging services from the Nanox System.
 Historically, we have funded our operations primarily with proceeds from the sale of our and our predecessor company's ordinary shares.